fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 To disable a block, removing it from the scene, you must take a risk, putting yourself (or someone else) in danger, and make an overcome roll.
 The overcome roll is against passive opposition rated two steps higher than the block’s rating.

-> Hailey wants to remove the threat of falling into the Good (+3) <em class="aspect">Vat of Acid</em>, so she decides to try to drop the vat’s lid down on it.
+> Hailey wants to remove the threat of falling into the Good (+3) <em class="aspect">Vat of Acid_, so she decides to try to drop the vat’s lid down on it.

 > “You’re going to have scramble over the vat to get to the lid,” says the GM.
 “Give me a Superb (+5) Athletics roll.
 If you fail, you’re going to fall in.”

-> Josh is facing down a Great (+4) <em class="aspect">Animate Statue</em>, an enemy he can’t seem to damage but that has no problem attacking him.
+> Josh is facing down a Great (+4) <em class="aspect">Animate Statue_, an enemy he can’t seem to damage but that has no problem attacking him.
 He needs to get rid of it.
 He knows that etching a rune in the statue’s forehead might disable it, but to do that he needs to get pretty close.

 > “Okay,” says the GM.
 “Give me a Fantastic (+6) Fight roll to get close enough to etch the rune without getting clobbered.”